casdoor/casdoor-website/docs/how-to-connect/sdk.md

 }
 ```

-In the entrance file of your frontend code (like `index.js` or `app.js` in React), you need to initialize
-the `casdoor-js-sdk` by calling the `InitConfig()` function with required parameters.
+In your frontend entry file (e.g. `index.js` or `app.js` in React), initialize the `casdoor-js-sdk` by calling `InitConfig()` with the required parameters.
 The first 4 parameters should use the same value as the Casdoor backend SDK.
 The last parameter `redirectPath` is relative path for the redirected URL, returned from Casdoor's login page.

 ```js
 const config = {